sosimon/gatsby-blog/src/pages/articles/2018-12-28---7-Tips-To-Start-Your-Terraform-Project/index.md

   - "AWS"
   - "GCP"
   - "hashicorp"
-description: "Lessons learned from writing Terraform for clients large and small.
-This article was originally published on Medium: https://medium.com/@simon.so/7-tips-to-start-your-terraform-project-the-right-way-93d9b890721a"
+description: "Lessons learned from writing Terraform for clients large and small."
 ---

+* This article was originally first published on [Medium](https://medium.com/@simon.so/7-tips-to-start-your-terraform-project-the-right-way-93d9b890721a) *

 #Introduction